-Employees who worked full time prior to 01/01/2014 at an Archdiocese retirement location; those years may make you eligible to receive Lay Pension Payments.
+Employees who worked full time prior to 01/01/2014 at an archdiocesan retirement location may be eligible for a Lay Pension Plan benefit.

-Effective 01/01/2017: CBIZ is now the administrator for Retiree Frozen Pension Benefits:
+CBIZ is the administrator for Retiree Frozen Pension Benefits.

 From the employee/retiree:

 1. For employees who were full time employees before 01/01/2014, eligible for the Lay Pension Frozen Plan, CBIZ will need a copy of the employee’s proof of age; this can be a copy of a driver’s license, a state certified birth certificate OR a copy of a baptism certificate OR a copy of an old or new passport (copy the page with the birth date & photo).
 Original documents are no longer required.

 2. CBIZ will also need the employee’s Letter of Intent to retire or CBIZ Notice of Retirement Form, with the date they want to begin receiving retirement benefits; the date must be the 1st of the month, since retirement benefits are paid on the 1st of each month.
 To retire from active service (for benefits), the retirement date should be the 1st of the month after the month that benefits terminate.
 Be sure the letter is signed by the employee.
 For teachers, the first of the month for retirement should be after the last paycheck; for example if the last paycheck is during the summer on August 15th, Retirement would be September 1st.

 (Please scroll down and link to the Employee handouts.)

 From your office:

 1. The retirement date will be the 1st of the month following the last day they are paid.
 Be sure to termniate the employee in Dayforce.

 2. If your employee participates in FSA deductions there are 2 options they have to chose from to close out their FSA Account without losing funds, (see the “FSA Retirement Options” form below for the employee).
 Be sure their decision is made before retirement.